 - Whisk flour, cocoa powder, baking powder, baking soda, and salt in a medium bowl until combined.
 Set aside.

-- In a separate bowl, whisk together egg replacer, sugar, vegetable oil, sour cream, coffee, and vanilla.
+- In a separate bowl, whisk together sugar, oil, sour cream, prepared egg replacer, coffee, and vanilla.
 Add in dry ingredients and whisk until just combined, being careful not to over-mix.

 - Spoon batter into cupcake liners, filling them up halfway.
 Bake for 18-20 minutes, or until a toothpick inserted into the center of a cupcake comes out clean.
 Cool completely before frosting.